MarkWarneke/markwarneke.github.io/_posts/2019-08-14-test-infrastructure-as-code.md

 Additionally a good test should validate different input parameters.
 Having a deployment to *multiple different Azure Regions* can save time when troubleshooting a deployment issue to a new region.
-Some Azure Services are only available (or in Preview) in certain Azure Data center.
+Some Azure Services are only available (or in Preview) in certain Azure Data centers.
-Keeping this in mind a tests should also considers this.
+Keeping this in mind all tests should considers this possibility.

 ### Acceptance Tests

 Lastly, you want to make sure no deviation or configuration drift is happening.
 Using a test method called `Acceptance Test` of `Validation Tests` can save you a lot of time.
 These Tests are written to ensure a requirement is met.
 You can execute these tests on a given resource and validate if a specified configuration was applied.

+Acceptance Tests should be written in a way that they can be executed in different stages.
+An acceptance tests should be small enough to validate a requirement.
+So these kind of tests can be executed inside the integration test, e2e test and especially after a release.

 ### Tests Phases